mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 (model.fit x y :batch_size 128 :epochs 60 :callbacks [print_callback])
 ~~~~~~~~

+In lines 52-54 we defined a model using the Keras APIs and in lines 56-57 compiled the model using a [categorical crossentropy optimizer](https://keras.io/optimizers/).

+In lines 59-65 we define a function **sample** that takes a a first required argument **preds** a one-hot predicted encoded character that might look like (maxlen or 40 values):

+[2.80193929e-02 6.78635418e-01 7.85831537e-04 4.92034527e-03
+   . . .
+ 6.62320468e-04 9.14627407e-03 2.31375365e-04]

+Now, here the predicted one hot encoding values are not strictly 0 or 1, rather they are small floating point numbers of a single number much larger than the others.

 If we print out the number of characters in text and the unique list of characters (variable **chars**) in the training text file nietzsche.txt we see: